filipbudisa/Kusur/README.md

 Retrieves the user with the passed ID.
 Returns a [user](#user) object.

 ### GET /user/{id}/transactions
 Retrieves the users transactions.
-Returns an array or [transaction](#transaction) objects.
+Returns an array of [transaction](#transaction) objects.

 ### GET /user/{id}/incomes
 Retrieves the users incomes.
 Returns an array of [income](#income--expense) objects.